-In this article we dive into the detail on how to use the Rooster Card with a Microsoft Account so you benefit from all the features that are available there.
+In this article we dive into the detail on how you could use the Rooster Card with a Microsoft Account to benefit from all the features that are available there.

 • Buying things with a Microsoft Account